OutSystems/docs-odc/src/eap/building-apps/data/intro.md

 ![Entity structure](images/data-entity-ss.png)

 Enumerations in OutSystems are static entities.
 A static entity stores a predefined list of values.
-An example of such data is a list of priorities with "low", "medium", and "high".
+An example of such data is a list of priorities with `Low`, `Medium`, and `High`.

 Entities can have different relationships between other entities and static entities, like one-to-one, one-to-many, or many-to-many.
 Business concepts in an app are usually in separate but connected entities.
 A common example is when apps have information about customers, orders, and vendors as separate entities.
 Those entities link to each other with the key attributes and entity relationships.